micahjwhite/renovator/README.md

 ## Contributor's Guide

 If you find a bug, please open a new issue.
-Please a title, a clear description of the problem, and a code sample or executable test case that demonstrates that the application is not behaviing as expected.
+Please include a title, a clear description of the problem, and a code sample or executable test case that demonstrates that the application is not behaviing as expected.

 If you write a patch that fixes a bug, please open a GitHub pull request with the patch and ensure that the pull request description describes the problem and solution.